Do you qualify for Specialized Driving Privileges?

 Our previous post discussed what Specialized Driving Privileges or “SDP” are.
-This post will discuss the qualifications and eligibility of a person petitioning for SDP.
-Before January 2015, a person with a suspended license had to petition the court for a hardship license.
+This post will discuss the qualifications and eligibility of a person petitioning for SDP in Indiana.
+Before January 2015, in Indiana, a person with a suspended license had to petition the court for a hardship license.
 Hardship licenses were difficult to obtain and were often denied.
 Indiana has updated these laws and created SDP.
 The specialized driving privileges statute (Indiana Code Section 9-30-16) allows people a way to stay their current suspension(s) and regain the ability to drive to and from work, to fulfill parenting obligations, attend medical appointments, and meet other legitimate needs.

 - An individual who has never been an Indiana resident;

 - A individual serving a current suspension for refusal to submit to a chemical test (Breathalyzer or Blood Draw);